jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 54D Information in relation to repayment of RLWT
 (1) For the purposes of deciding if an amount of RLWT may be repaid for a person under section RL 6 of the Income Tax Act 2007, the Commissioner must prescribe a form that requires—
   (a) a person’s income and deductions for land for the period of the part of the income year before the date that is 1 month after the relevant disposal of residential land; and
-  (b) whether or not the person, for the relevant disposal of residential land, will meet the requirements in section CB 16A or CZ 40; and
+  (b) whether or not the person, for the relevant disposal of residential land, will meet the requirements in section CB 16A of that Act; and
   (c) other relevant particulars.
 (2) The Commissioner may also prescribe any appropriate documents to accompany the form.